 Inside the cave, there is not really a lot to see.
 First of all, it is DARK.
 Without a torch, you may as well just head back out.
 If your phone is waterproof, you can take this with you (Turn the torch on FIRST) and use this.
 But remember your phone is quite an expensive and important item, losing it in a cave will not be funny!

 Inside the cave, there is a ledge you can pull out onto.
-It is not a large ledge and only good for perching.
-As far as long term hiding places go we don’t think the princess made a great choice!
+It is not a large ledge and is only good for perching.
+As far as long-term hiding places go we don’t think the princess made a great choice!

-The cave does extend backward but outside of the initial chamber, form which you will be able to see the light of the way out from, you would be insane to explore further.
+The cave does extend backward but outside of the initial chamber, from which you will be able to see the light of the way out, you would be insane to explore further.
 We doubt very much there is anything worth seeing and you will almost certainly be joining Princess Popoalea if you venture any further.
 Speaking of which, onto the Legend!

 The Princess Cave Legend: